amarpalsapure/deificjs/README.md

-deificjs
+Deific - QnA site using Node-Ember-Appacitive
 ========

-QnA website using Node.js/Ember.js/Appacitive.com.
+A simple ready to use QnA site using Node/Ember/Appacitive stack.